Kerberos Attacks

 Install-WindowsFeature -Name RSAT-AD-POWERSHELL

-Install-ADServiceAccount -Identity NAME
+Install-ADServiceAccount -Identity NAME Test-ADServiceAccount -Identity NAME

 ProSec Kerberos Attacks

-Installation of the Group Managed Service account on the server
+Installation of the Group Managed Service Account on the server

 Step 6 - Using gMSA on Server

-ATTENTION!
+DANGER!
 The SQL server will restart after the change.

 ProSec Kerberos Attacks

-Example Use of a Group Managed Service Account (1)
+Example use of a Group Managed Service Account (1)

 ProSec Kerberos Attacks

-Example Use of a Group Managed Service Account (2)
+Example use of a Group Managed Service Account (2)

-Alternative solution
+alternative solution

 The password should be changed regularly (e.g. once a year).

-Increase the Security of your IT System Now!
+Increase the security of your IT system now!

 You will receive detailed advice from us!